alekii/AM-IMS/README.md

 # AM-IMS
-Inventory Management System for an ecommerce application
+Enterprise Inventory Management System for an ecommerce application

 ## Requirements